CNX Resources Corporation research snapshot

 ai Confidence

-High for reported market data, share count, revenue, net income, EBITDA, and production statistics.
-Medium for normalized earnings estimates and three-year scenario ranges because natural gas prices, hedge positions, and capital spending can change the earnings base quickly.
+High for reported market data, share count, revenue, net income, EBITDAX, net debt, production, and hedge positions.
+Medium for forward earnings and three-year scenario ranges because natural gas prices, the 2026 hedge roll, and capital spending can change the earnings base quickly.

 investment Certainty